Factsheet: Domestic travel between Norfolk Island and mainland Australia

 What identity documents do I need to travel to Norfolk Island?

 Passports and visas are not required when travelling to Norfolk Island from the Australian mainland.
-However, photographic identification, such as an Australian Driver's Licence, Proof of Age card or current Norfolk Island Document of Identity, must be produced for each passenger (including children) for clearance through Australian Customs and Immigration.
+However, photographic identification, such as an Australian Driver's Licence, Proof of Age card or current Norfolk Island Document of Identity, must be produced for each passenger (including children) for clearance through Australian Border Force.
 A valid passport meets this identification requirement and is the preferred means of documentation to expedite passenger processing and provide passenger identification in the case of a flight diversion to another country.

 What about children travelling without identification?